sreehari-vr/notes/react.md

 If we want to use `JS expression` in JSX, we have to wrap in `{/* expression slot */}` and if we want to use `JS statement` in JSX, we have to wrap in `{(/* statement slot */)}`;

-## Q: What is `Conditional Rendering`? explain with a code example.
+## Q50: What is `Conditional Rendering`? explain with a code example.
 A: `Conditional rendering` in React works the same way conditions work in `JavaScript`.
 Use JavaScript operators like `if` or the `conditional operator` to create elements representing the current state, and let React update the UI to match them. for example:
 ```
 // Using Ternary operator as a shorthand way or writing an if-else statement